ismailsalim/semantic-wand/README.md

 ## Use
 ### 1. Interactive app
 The app is built with Python's Tk interface.
-Hopefully, usage is self-explanatory from the interface.
+Hopefully, usage is self-explanatory.

 To start the app, run from the command line:
 ```bash